Robert S. Jepson Jr.

 Jones currently serves as the chair of the National Council of Negro Women, where she advocates for social change and the advancement of women.
 For 30 years, Jones worked at The Coca-Cola Company, most recently as chairwoman of The Coca-Cola Foundation and senior vice president of Global Community Connections.
 She also held leadership positions at a variety of institutions including the Carter Center, the Comcast/NBC Universal Diversity Council, the Congressional Black Caucus Foundation, Girl Scouts of the United States of America, the National Black Arts Festival, National Center for Civil and Human Rights, the United Way of Metro Atlanta, and the Woodruff Arts Center.
 Jones earned a bachelor's degree in education at Michigan State University and a master's degree in education from Eastern Michigan University.
 She has been awarded honorary doctorates from the Atlanta College of Art, Knoxville College, Michigan State University, Morris Brown College and Spellman College.

 Beatrice von Silva-Tarouca Larsen

 Larsen is a Doctor of Law (University of Munich), specializing in intellectual property law.
 She resides in London and Saint-Rémy-de-Provence, France.
 Larsen holds a doctoral degree from Columbia University and a doctoral degree from the University of Cambridge, where she is associated with the Centre for Penal Theory and Penal Ethics.
 For more than a decade, she served as senior vice president for legal and business affairs at Warner Music International in London.
-Larsen serves on the board of the St. Nicholas Society, Eaton College and the Kurt Weill and Busoni foundations.
+Larsen serves on the board of the St. Nicholas Society, Eton College and the Kurt Weill and Busoni foundations.

 John G. Kennedy III